sst/guide/_chapters/upload-a-file-to-s3.md

 2. The file is uploaded to S3 under the user's folder and we get a key back.
 3. Create a note with the file key as the attachment.

 We are going to use the Storage module that AWS Amplify has.
-If you recall that back in the [Create a Cognito identity pool]({% link _chapters/create-a-cognito-identity-pool.md %}) chapter we allow a logged in user access to a folder inside our S3 Bucket.
+If you recall, that back in the [Create a Cognito identity pool]({% link _chapters/create-a-cognito-identity-pool.md %}) chapter we allow a logged in user access to a folder inside our S3 Bucket.
 AWS Amplify stores directly to this folder if we want to *privately* store a file.

-Also, just looking ahead a bit; we will be uploading files when a note is created and when a note is editted.
-So let's create a simple convinience method to help with that.
+Also, just looking ahead a bit; we will be uploading files when a note is created and when a note is edited.
+So let's create a simple convenience method to help with that.

 ### Upload to S3